 - Do not max out, or even coming close to maxing out, credit cards or other revolving credit accounts.

-- Regularly check credit reports to make sure they are error-free.
+- Regularly check your credit reports to make sure they are error-free.

 Photo credits: blog.creditkarma.com, myfico.com